Suicide of Uvaraja Gopal: Death

 On 21 July 2023, Gopal made Facebook post alleging that he had experienced racial discrimination and workplace bullying, and alluding that he would be dead by the time the post was published.
-Gopal committed suicide the same day, reportedly by jumping, at the age of 36.
+Gopal died of suicide the same day, reportedly by jumping, at the age of 35.
 He was found motionless in an apartment block, and taken to the hospital while unconscious, later dying.
 At the time of his suicide, Gopal was under criminal investigation for offences under the Penal Code and the Protection from Harassment Act, and under two internal disciplinary investigations for disobeying orders; once in April 2023 when he left his uncompleted work unattended and refused to return to finish it, and once in July 2023 when he had left his home on multiple occasions despite being on medical leave.

 Aftermath

 The Singapore Police Force announced it would investigate the claims made by Gopal following his suicide.

 The case garnered widespread media attention in Singapore, with several calls for an independent inquiry into the incident, and over 1,000 signatures on an online petition.
 Singaporean politician Leong Mun Wai suggested appointing a Committee of Inquiry to investigate the matter, to which Shanmugam disagreed.
 Political party Red Dot United emailed all Members of Parliament calling to address the issue and recommending the formation of an Independent Committee to thoroughly investigate the claims.